Education in Egypt: Higher education

 The Egyptian government acknowledges the challenges confronting the higher education sector.
 Key issues include the need to improve governance and efficiency, increase institutional autonomy, enhance the quality and relevance of academic programs, and maintain current levels of access.
 In response, the Ministry of Higher Education has taken a leading role in reform initiatives.
 In 1997, the minister at the time promptly established the Higher Education Enhancement Project (HEEP) Committee, which convened a wide range of stakeholders, including industrialists and parliamentarians.
 A National Conference on Higher Education Reform was convened in February 2000, culminating in a declaration for action endorsed by both the president and the prime Minister.
 This declaration, which identified 25 specific reform initiatives, has garnered support from multilateral and bilateral agencies, including the World Bank.

 In August 2004, HEEP strategic priorities were adjusted to address quality and accreditation concerns and to align with the government's emphasis on scientific research.
 This adjustment incorporated two additional dimensions: the development of postgraduate studies and scientific research, and the enhancement of students’ extracurricular activities alongside the continued implementation of the six originally prioritized programs.
 To support these dynamic reform strategies, a Strategic Planning Unit (SPU) was established within the MOHE to ensure the sustainability of planning and project monitoring across successive reform phases, and a Students’ Activity Project (SAP) was initiated to further bolster program accreditation alongside scientific research and postgraduate studies.

 In July 2025, Egypt announced a Japan-inspired engineering diploma.
 The diploma will begin teaching in September 2025.

 The QS World University Rankings 2025 includes 15 Egyptian universities, with Cairo University ranked 350th among them.
 The American University in Cairo follows, improving its position to 410th place.
 Several Egyptian universities have advanced in rankings compared to the previous year, reflecting ongoing improvements in higher education.

+Egypt remains the largest contributor to higher education capacity in North Africa as of QS World University Rankings: Arab Region 2026, with a long-established public university system complemented by private institutions, like The American University in Cairo (AUC), Cairo University, Ain Shams University, Alexandria University, and also Future University in Egypt (FUE).